statbiophys/NoisET/README.md

 import noisets
 from noisets import noisettes as ns
 ```
-You can download Jupyter notebook and modify it with your own PATHTODATA / datafile specificities - vizualization tools are also provided.
+You can download Jupyter notebook and modify it with your own PATHTODATA / datafile specificities - visualization tools are also provided.

  ## 3/ Detect Responding clones: